 Act I: 7 Alleys by Periplum

-Artists Clarie Raftery and Damian Wright talked to residents of the Preston Road area about their childhood memories and the uniqueness of their neighbourhood.
+Artists Claire Raftery and Damian Wright talked to residents of the Preston Road area about their childhood memories and the uniqueness of their neighbourhood.
 A recurring story was the myth surrounding a network of six alleys with a seventh that opens at will to reveal all manner of wondrous phenomena.

 Periplum re-invented the myth, weaving social history and fictional characters together to create an after-dark performance that allowed the audience to journey through the stories to one last challenge – travelling through the seventh alley itself.